JustoSenka/RTS-Game/README.md

 # RTS-Game
-Real Time Strategy - Unity Game
+Real Time Strategy Warcraft-like Game created in Unity Engine

+Features top-down RTS controls, unit movement with animations, pathfinding, hero skills and particle systems, enemy AI.

 Hello, thank you for your time looking at this project :)